ramasrini1/Rent-your-space/README.md

 ## Approach
 * The front end will be a React app (client)
 * The backend will be a Express (Node.js) server.
-* Database: Postgres
+* Database: PostgreSQL

 ## Features
-User sign in, authentication, file uploads from client to server, booking calendar restricted page access, search features, payment through Venmo/Paypal Api, admin dashbord.
+* User sign in, authentication
+* file uploads from client to server
+* booking calendar
+* restricted page access
+* search features based on filters
+* payment through Venmo/Paypal Api
+* admin dashbord.

 ## Hosting
 The app will be hosted on Heroku